-In 1991, the Company's Board of Directors adopted and the Company's shareholders subsequently approved, a Long-Term Stock Bonus Plan under which 400,000 shares of the Company's Common Stock were reserved for bonuses to be granted to officers and other key employees to provide incentives for high levels of performance and unusual efforts to improve the financial performance of the Company.
-The Plan was effective retroactively to January 1, 1990, and all then-existing Long-Term Stock Bonus Plan Agreements were amended to conform to the Plan.

-Nine separate Long-Term Stock Bonus Agreements have been entered into with each of Dennis C. Kakures, the Company's President and Chief Operating Officer, and Thomas J. Sauer, the Company's Vice-President and Treasurer.
-Each Agreement provided for a stock bonus to the officer dependent upon the return on equity realized for the Company's shareholders, with the right to receive any stock bonus earned being subject to vesting over a four-year period contingent upon the officer remaining in the employ of the Company.
-The first Agreement for each officer was based upon the performance of the Company for the year 1990, the second Agreement was based upon the performance of the Company over the two years 1990-91, and the third and subsequent Agreements were each based upon the performance of the Company over successive three-year periods ending December 31, 1992, 1993, 1994, 1995, 1996, 1997 and 1998.
+The Company's Long-Term Stock Bonus Plan reserved 400,000 shares of the Company's Common Stock for bonuses to be granted to officers and other key employees to provide incentives for high levels of performance and unusual efforts to improve the financial performance of the Company.
+Long-Term Stock Bonus Agreements have been entered into with Dennis C. Kakures, the Company's President and Chief Operating Officer, and Thomas J. Sauer, the Company's Vice President and Treasurer.
+To date, Messrs.
+Kakures and Sauer are the only persons who have received Long-Term Stock Bonus Agreements under the Plan.
+Each Agreement provided for a stock bonus to the officer dependent upon the return on equity realized for the Company's shareholders over a three-year period, with the right to receive any stock bonus earned being subject to vesting over a four-year period contingent upon the officer remaining in the employ of the Company.
+Messrs.
+Kakures and Sauer were awarded stock bonus based upon the Company's performance over the three-year period ended December 31, 1997.
+The following table sets forth certain information with respect to the stock bonuses awarded based upon the three-year performance ended December 31, 1997.
+The "Values" in the table are calculated based on the market value of the shares of Common Stock as of December 31, 1997.